openwms/org.openwms.common.comm.osip/README.md

       so-send-buffer-size: 160
       routing-service-name: routing-service # is default
 ```
-# Communication
+# Communication Protocols

-The way how the driver communicates to the surrounding OpenWMS.org Microservices can be
+The way how the driver communicates to other OpenWMS.org microservices can be defined by
-defined by another Spring Profile.
-In ASYNCHRONOUS mode the driver uses AMQP and sends
+setting a Spring profile.
+In **ASYNCHRONOUS** mode the driver uses AMQP and sends the
-the messages to RabbitMQ Exchanges.
-In SYNCHRONOUS mode the driver calls defined REST
+messages to RabbitMQ exchanges.
+In **SYNCHRONOUS** mode the driver calls defined REST
 endpoints of microservices.

 Synchronous communication is used by default.